Gary Nolan (baseball): Major League career

 After a disappointing 12–15 record in 1971, he posted 13 victories before the 1972 All-Star Game.
-Selected for the NL team, Nolan was suffering from neck and shoulder pains, and he was forced to withdraw from the game.
-After rehabbing his injuries on the disabled list, he returned to the lineup and finished the season with a 15–5 record and 1.99 ERA, leading the league in winning percentage (.750) and was second to Steve Carlton in ERA.
+Selected for the NL team, Nolan was suffering from neck and shoulder pains, and was forced to withdraw from the game.
+After rehabbing his injuries on the disabled list, he returned to the rotation and finished the season with a 15–5 record and 1.99 ERA, leading the league in winning percentage (.750), while finishing second to Steve Carlton in ERA.
 In the World Series against Oakland that year, he lost Game One (six innings, three runs) and was pulled from the game early in Game Six (41/3 innings, one earned run).

 Arm problems forced Nolan to miss most of 1973, and he missed the entire 1974 season.
 He returned in 1975 in good form, going 15–9 with a 3.16 ERA.
 In the World Series against Boston, he pitched just six innings in two starts.
 In 1976, he duplicated his 15–9 record and finally got his first World Series victory against the Yankees in the last game of a four-game sweep.
 New arm and shoulder problems bothered him in 1977, and he opted to retire.

 In 1975, he earned the Hutch Award, given annually to an active Major League player who "best exemplifies the fighting spirit and competitive desire of Fred Hutchinson by persevering through adversity."
 It is presented by the Fred Hutchinson Cancer Research Center.

 In his 10-season career, Nolan compiled a 110–70 record with 1,039 strikeouts, a 3.08 ERA, 45 complete games, 14 shutouts, and 1,674.2 innings pitched in 250 games (247 starts).
 In eleven post season games he was 2–2 with a 3.34 ERA covering 59.1 innings.